chechiachang/chechiachang.github.io-src/content/post/kubernetes-container-runtime-interface.md

 https://www.opencontainers.org/

-# For user
+# From aspect of user

-- All OCI con
+- An OCI runtime can run all OCI conplimant container and images
 - Similar UX

 https://www.opencontainers.org/blog/2018/06/20/cri-o-how-standards-power-a-container-runtime